adriandevos/Avocado-Exploration/README.md

 We see average price has fluctuated dramatically over the last 3 years.
 For conventional avocadods average price fluctuated the most in 2017, with average prices dipping below .$50 early in the year, but peaking above $1.70 towards the end of the year.

-Conventional Avocado sales continuously rose from 2015-2016, but took a significant dip in mid-2017.
+**Conventional Avocados:** Conventional Avocado sales continuously rose from 2015-2016, but took a significant dip in mid-2017.
+Avocado supply was famously limited in 2017, which would explain why fewer avocados were sold.

+**Organic Avocados:** Organic avocado sales continuously rose for the full time span, and are approaching an exponential curve.
+I believe these rising sales occur for two reasons:

+1. Greater demand for organic avocados as farming and access to organic agriculture grows worldwide.
+2. Rising population

 I will definitely investigate these trends later on.